jinal-vachheta-58/project-1-game-o-mania/README.md

 -> Each successful whack earns 10 points for player, but if player click on plant then game will be over.

+# Conclusion
+-> Know the latest technology and tools.
+-> how to Improved game quality Greater Flexibility
+-> How to Increased Creativity Testing Phase
+->Include  game design, scripting, creation of digital assets, animations, problem solving, critical thinking, collaboration, and project management